Surex can help you save on business insurance in British Columbia

 There is only one policy you are legally required to have when you run a small business and have employees.
 It is employers liability insurance or EL.
 If one of your employees is injured, or suffers an illness, while on the job, this coverage will protect your business.

-Commercial insurance rates in BC are determined by a few key factors:
+Rates for business insurance in British Columbia are determined by a few key factors:

 - Desired coverages - Just as no small business is the same as another, so too are the required coverages to properly insure your business.
 Typically, most small businesses will require a degree of general liability coverage.
 More ‘’professional’’ type jobs, such as an accountant or financial advisor will require errors & omissions (E&O) coverage.

-- Geography - Depending on where you live in BC, this can factor into your business insurance rate.
+- Geography - Depending on where you live in British Columbia, this can factor into your business insurance rate.
 Population and geography can impact your rates, depending on the type of business you have.
-This is because certain areas will have higher claims rates -- all things equal -- compared to other areas insuring similar businesses.
+This is because certain areas will have higher claims rates — all things equal — compared to other areas insuring similar businesses.

-Most commercial insurance policies will require general liability coverage.
+Most business insurance policies in British Columbia will require general liability coverage.
 General liability protects your business against claims relating to bodily injury and property damage resulting from your products, services and property.

 Errors & omissions coverage can also be required on your commercial insurance policy.
 E&O covers companies and the employees that work there, against claims regarding the quality of work done or negligent actions.